 These social welfare programmes target a variety of issues in our communities, from early childhood development to infrastructural support.
 Each program has been developed with the guidance and support of local authorities and committees.
 Whenever possible, we strive to provide employment to local craftsmen and labourers in the construction and running of these initiatives.

-Our Ulamba Children’s Home and Early Childhood Development School in western Kenya is a safe space for young children to play and grow as they prepare to enter primary school.
-It also serves as a community centre for all of the children in that community.
+Our Ulamba Children’s Home and Early Childhood Development School in western Kenya for young children to play and grow as they prepare to enter primary school.

 The Embu Rescue Center offers a feeding program and various social enterprise projects, supporting street kids in their journey to become contributing members of their society.